-IntelliJ Rust plugin is being actively developed, and new features come with every version.
-In addition to the general code insights like syntax highlighting, code formatting, navigation, and refactorings, the plugin's language support includes:
+IntelliJ Rust is being actively developed, and new features come with every version.
+In addition to the general code insight features like syntax highlighting, code formatting, navigation, and refactorings, the plugin's language support also includes:

 Both of the engines provide code insight features for generated top-level items such as structs, enums, functions, and traits.
 On top of that, the experimental engine performs highlighting, name resolution, and completion for generated modules and methods from

 implblocks, and enables navigation in macro calls.